To assemble a small core group to address an important issue, you will need to play the all-important role of convenor.

-A small core group should form around the convenor.
-At this early stage, the group will face a number of questions.
+Once the core group comes together, it will face a number of questions.
 One of the most important is whether to proceed as a new and independent group, or to try to collaborate with an existing group or institution.
 The tendency is usually towards new and independent.
-But this approach can lead to rapid wilt.
-There Is a good deal of evidence to suggest it fragments the grassroots, making it more difficult to get anything done.
+But this approach may be a recipe for inaction.
+Evidence suggests a lot of small independent and uncooperative groups focused on the same issue fragments the grassroots, making it more difficult to get anything done.
 The best approach might be to identify other groups interested in promoting dialogue, and form a coalition.

 The issue that brings people together might be small and mundane.
 Some of the best issues have focused on food.
 Gandhi didn’t win Indian independence by focusing on the big issue of democracy; instead he started small with the price of salt.
 Renowned activist Srdja Popovic tells the story of how the rising price of cottage cheese brought together in large numbers of people in Israel.
 Popovic is worth quoting at length:

 If you are reading this I assume you care at least a little bit about making a change for the better in the world.
 At one point or another in your life, you've probably tried to petition, organize, march, or do something else to raise people’s awareness of some very important topic or another.
 Maybe you just tried to convince a friend or a parent that their politics were all wrong.
 I'm willing to bet you a scoop of Israeli cottage cheese that I know what happened: you spoke passionately about saving the endangered North Atlantic salmon or about buying iPhones for chronically sad Bulgarian orphans, but people just nodded politely.